Masala Chai Recipe

 Alternatively, use a small milk frother for a similar effect and extra foaminess.

-• Reduce the milk ratio too much: if you don’t use enough milk, you aren’t able to properly aerate the chai.
-Use a 2:1 ratio minimum, but 1:1 will work best.
+• Reduce the milk ratio too much: if you don’t use enough milk, you can’t properly aerate the chai.
+Use a 2:1 ratio of water to milk minimum.

 • Adding the milk at the wrong time: If you add the milk before the tea, you’re far more likely to scald the milk.
 More so, don’t just add milk to any spiced tea.
 Instead, ensure it simmers with all the ingredients on the stovetop for a proper masala chai.